 Life in the Slums of Uganda.

 Slums are simply heavily populated urban suburbs with substandard housing facilities and low standards of living.
-Basing on the report from the Ministry of Lands, Housing and Urban Development, 49% to 64% of the total urban population of Uganda live in slums giving a ratio of 1.58 million people to 2.1 million people as slum residents in Uganda.
+Based on the report from the Ministry of Lands, Housing and Urban Development, 49% to 64% of the total urban population of Uganda live in slums giving a ratio of 1.58 million people to 2.1 million people as slum residents in Uganda.

-The areas of Bwaise, Kivulu, Katwe, Kosovo, Katanga, Kasubi, Kisenyi and many others are the major slums in Kampala city, in addition to others in various districts.
+The areas of Bwaise, Kivulu, Katwe, Kosovo, Katanga, Kasubi, Kisenyi, and many others are the major slums in Kampala city, in addition to others in various districts.

-The increasing growth rate of slums in Uganda is majorly attributed to the high levels of rural-urban migration, urban poverty, lack of urban planning and development control and the complex urban land tenure system in Kampala and Uganda in general.
+The increasing growth rate of slums in Uganda is majorly attributed to the high levels of rural-urban migration.
+Urban poverty, lack of urban planning and development control, and the complex urban land tenure system in Kampala and Uganda in general.

 Mercilessly, without even eliminating the young children or women out, the slum life tortures everyone who bumps into its territories.
-Whether a man, woman or child, they suffer the same conditions that the parents go through.
+Whether a man, woman, or child, they suffer the same conditions that the parents go through.

-Also suicide cases are rampant in the slums of Uganda.
-People here totally become hopeless, thinking that life can’t move on any further, with no one and nothing to look up to, they feel all alone in a world that rejected them and they end up killing themselves.
+Also, suicide cases are rampant in the slums of Uganda.
+People here totally become hopeless, thinking that life can’t move on any further.
+With no one and nothing to look up to, they feel all alone in a world that rejected them and they end up killing themselves.

 Drug abuse is becoming a culture in the slums of Kampala Uganda.
-One can say it’s a mandate for every grown up youth to start taking drugs.
+One can say it’s a mandate for every grown-up youth to start taking drugs.
 Young boys of fourteen are now already drug addicts with no one guiding them on how to live developmental lives.

-You can choose to volunteer in Uganda’s slums, come visit the residents of these congested urban settlements, engage yourself in the extension of piped water to these areas, or in the construction of a school, or even just to spend some time with the children in the slums.
+You can choose to volunteer in Uganda’s slums, come visit the residents of these congested urban settlements, engage yourself in the extension of piped water to these areas, or the construction of a school, or even just to spend some time with the children in the slums.

-Still you can donate to the men, women and children, whether food, clothes, school fees or school requirements, just choose any form and we transform the lives of the people living in the slums of Uganda.
+Still, you can donate to the men, women, and children, whether food, clothes, school fees, or school requirements, just choose any form and we transform the lives of the people living in the slums of Uganda.